nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to top](#table-of-contents)

 Cobb's features are mostly in the form of commands you can input into the [command input box](#1-command-input-and-output-boxes).
 We will now go into the details about each feature of Cobb.
-If you just want a quick summary of all the feature Cobb has, take a look at the [command summary](#command-summary) section.
+If you just want a quick summary of all the feature Cobb has, do take a look at the [command summary](#command-summary) section.

 <div markdown="block" class="alert alert-info">